-This article is about sliders which are used in Budget Simulator to enable the respondent to change the spend/saving allocation for the different Service Items.
-The slider has different service increments, set up by the admin, and the participant moves the slider to the desired increment.
+Sliders are used in Simulator to enable the responden to change the spend/saving allocation for the different Slider Items.
+The slider has different increments, set up by the admin, and the participant moves the slider to the desired increment.

 Sliders are the interactive feature which allow participants to increase or decrease spending to affect the total budget, and compare consequences.

-How are the percentage increments of a slider determined?
+How the percentage increments of a slider determined

-The slider scale will increase and decrease in percentage increments.
+The slider scale will increase and decrease in percentage increments for Budget and Bill Simulators, or in points if you are running a Points Simulator.
 These increments are determined by the administrator in the admin side.

 1. Balanced Slider: Where there are an equal number of increments on both the positive and negative sides of the slider, balanced at 0 in the middle.